About the Coordinating Center

 Pilot Projects

-Offer opportunities to apply for pilot studies on the impacts of COVID-19 that deepen collaboration among and increase the diversity and inclusiveness of COVID-19 SBE researchers and research projects.
+Offer opportunities to apply for pilot studies on the impacts of public health emergencies that deepen collaboration among and increase the diversity and inclusiveness of SBE researchers and research projects.

 Annual Meeting

-Host an annual meeting for researchers to share findings, identify opportunities for collaboration, and establish the future direction of COVID-19 SBE research.
+Host an annual meeting for researchers to share findings, identify opportunities for collaboration, and establish the future direction of research on public health emergencies.

 Dissemination

-Produce and share materials that synthesize research findings emerging from NIH investments in COVID-19 research, such as webinars and research briefs.
+Produce and share materials that synthesize research findings emerging from NIH investments in research on public health emergencies, such as webinars and research briefs.
 Materials will be provided on SBE CCC’s website as an open resource for all interested educators, students, and researchers.